SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The term "aromantic", colloquially shortened to "aro", refers to a person who experiences no romantic desire or attraction

-56. This house, as a never-married, single, and wealthy elderly man, would become a sugar daddy DONE
+56. This house, as a never-married, single, and wealthy elderly man, would become a sugar daddy

 57. This house would 'resurrect' their significant other

 **You are a 30 -year-old who has recently lost their significant other to terminal cancer.
 A technology has recently been discovered that allows you to create an imitation of them as sentient AI.
 They would act and recall memories identical to your loved one.
-They would exist in a robot body indistinguishable from humans.** DONE
+They would exist in a robot body indistinguishable from humans.**

 58. This house, as the boxer, W agree to fight Jake Paul

 You are a retired professional boxer, renowned for an illustrious career and regarded as one of the sport’s greats.
 Though past your prime, your name still commands respect and admiration within the boxing world.
 Jake Paul, a significantly younger and controversial social media influencer turned boxer, has gained attention by fighting and winning against high-profile opponents.
 Jake Paul offers you a lucrative opportunity to fight him.
-DONE

-59. This house prefers the Divergent world to ours

-For the purposes of this debate, the Divergent world behaves in the following way: society is divided into different factions based on key personality traits like bravery, intelligence, kindness, honesty etc...
-These factions form separate communities, often acting as sub-federal authorities (they function like a municipality or district).
-Each faction has a specific role: Bravery focuses on defense, Intelligence on education and research, Kindness on healthcare and community, and Honesty on law and justice.
-When adolescents reach the age of maturity, they take a test to determine their strongest trait and are assigned to the corresponding faction.
-Once assigned, individuals cannot change factions and must commit to their role.

 60. This house supports microretirement

 Microretiremenfers to taking a chunk or multiple chunks of time off work to experience life and travel while you're young, rather than waiting until actual retirement age in your 50s or 60s.
 It's similar to a sabbatical, and has also been dubbed an 'adult gap year'.
-DONE

-61. This house would refuse to cover the corruption scandals of the presidential candidate

-You’re a left-leaning journalist in a conservative democracy, just days before an election.
-You receive exclusive information that the leading opposition candidate - who promises social reform and civil rights - has a history of corruption and cover -ups.
-This candidate is running against an incumbent (currently ruling) party that has steadily eroded civil liberties and moved toward authoritarianism

-62. This house would disallow political parties to promise freebies during election campaigns

 63. This house opposes the rise of pro-immigration policies in developed states with aging populations